professornaite/misc/README.md

 # misc

-Miscellaneous documents
+Miscellaneous lab documents and files

-Various editable files that can be useful for project management, research, or other tasks
+  - Various editable files that can be useful for single tasks.

+  - Tasks support project management, research, or other needs.